NexusSocial/nexus-vr/README.md

 ```
 - Get the [Oculus SDK](https://developer.oculus.com/downloads/package/oculus-openxr-mobile-sdk/) and place `OpenXR/Libs/Android/arm64-v8a/Release/libopenxr_loader.so` into the `rumtime_libs/arm64-v8a/` folder.
 - Install the [android command line tools](https://developer.android.com/tools/releases/platform-tools#downloads).
+- Install an openxr openxr loader to be able to build the code natively.
+If you just want to cross compile to quest, this step is optional.
+See [here](https://monado.freedesktop.org/getting-started.html#deb) for installation of monado for linux.

 ## License